magicoli/no-no-title/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Show an excerpt instead of '(no title)' in admin lists for posts with empty titles.
+Show an excerpt instead of '(no title)' in admin lists for posts without title.

 == Description ==